joshbegley/nyt-latest/README.md

-**Nico Iamaleava’s holdout ends in a breakup with Tennessee as Vols move on**\
+**Nico Iamaleava's holdout ends in a breakup with Tennessee as Vols move on**\
-`The news comes after attempts to re-negotiate his NIL went public, creating what essentially became an NFL-style holdout.`\
+`The news comes after attempts to renegotiate his NIL went public, creating what essentially became an NFL-style holdout.`\
 https://nytimes.com/athletic/6274390/2025/04/12/tennessee-qb-transferring-nico-iamaleava-college-football/

 **Both Sides Now**\